Join us for interviews with candidates for Vail school board

 On Tuesday, Sept.
-20, at 10 a.m., we will meet with Edward Buster and Jennifer Anderson running for Vail Governing Board.
+20, at 10 a.m., we will meet with Edward Buster and Jennifer Anderson.

 We invite readers to attend the interviews, which will be conducted via Zoom.
 Email sbrown@tucson.com if you need the Zoom information emailed to you.